 Fort Clinch is a favorite fishing destination for folks who cast off the shore.
 There’s also a birding kiosk with information located near the pier.
 The state park offers various habitats attracting many bird species, with its beaches, dunes, maritime hammock, salt marshes and rock jetty.
 The pier area is a favorite spot for winter birds.
 The expansive waterfront vistas from the pier and fort’s outer walls are second to none on Amelia Island.
-PIER UPDATE: Unfortunately, the Fort Clinch pier suffered damage from hurricane Matthew and is permanently closed (and will reportedly be torn down in 2017).
+PIER UPDATE: Unfortunately, the Fort Clinch pier suffered damage from hurricane Matthew and is permanently closed.
+The pier is to be removed in May/June 2017.
 When state funding is allotted, a new pier will be built, according to the state park’s 10-year management plan.
-Note that parts of the Fort Clinch shoreline are seasonally bird nesting areas in spring/summer and roped off to public access (marked with signs).
+Also note that parts of the Fort Clinch shoreline are seasonally bird nesting areas in spring/summer and roped off to public access (marked with signs).
 Read more about coastal nature, “Share The Shore With Wildlife.”

 Beware, there are NO LIFEGUARD TOWERS located in this state park’s beachfront.
 Those intending to go swimming are advised to instead go to Amelia Island’s beach parks with ocean rescue on duty daily from Memorial Day Weekend through Labor Day Weekend, see summary of Amelia Island beach parks.

 The Fort’s gift shop/visitor’s center offers souvenirs and some supplies.
 Also, since 2016, food is being served at the Live Oak Grill, located inside the visitor’s center, offering hot and cold sandwiches, beverages, burgers and hot dogs.